 What's the story?

 RACING STRIPES gets rolling when horse trainer turned farmer Nolan Walsh (Bruce Greenwood) finds a baby zebra and brings him home.
-For his daughter, Channing (Hayden Panittiere), it is love at first sight.
+For his daughter, Channing (Hayden Panittiere), it's love at first sight.
 Three years later, Stripes is a cherished part of the farm family.
-But Stripes (voiced by Frankie Muniz), who has never seen another zebra, thinks he is a racehorse, like the thoroughbreds he sees at the race course next door, owned by snooty Carla (Wendie Malick).
+But Stripes (voiced by Frankie Muniz), who has never seen another zebra, thinks he's a racehorse, like the thoroughbreds he sees at the race course next door, owned by snooty Carla (Wendie Malick).
 His friends include pony Tucker (Dustin Hoffman), a goat (Whoopi Goldberg), wayward seagull Goose, and horseflies Scuzz and Buzz.
 The race horses jeer at him, but Stripes trains and dreams of winning a real race.
 A sympathetic filly named Sandy (Mandy Moore) provides encouragement.
-The animals find a way to let Channing know that Stripes is fast enough to race and wants to ride him, but Nolan, whose wife died in a racing accident, does not want Channing to compete.
+The animals find a way to let Channing know that Stripes is fast enough to race and wants to ride him, but Nolan, whose wife died in a racing accident, doesn't want Channing to compete.

 Is it any good?

-This is the best live-action talking-animal movie since the beloved Babe.
+If you can handle the potty humor, this is the best live-action talking-animal movie since the beloved Babe.
 The human performers are just fine, especially the underrated Greenwood.
 He is too often relegated to bad-guy roles, but he shows real warmth and screen presence here.
 Up-and-coming young Panittiere makes us believe in her devotion to her father and the dream of racing she shares with Stripes.

 But Racing Stripes is all about the animals and the voice talents and computer-aided "acting" make the characters very real and very appealing.
 The humor may overdo the doo-doo, but there are sweet and funny moments as Stripes tries to follow his dream and learns the importance of friends.